IntelPython/sdc/docs/source/compilation.rst

 Alternatively you can take file reading out of the compiled region.

-Note: if data file contains integer data with empy positions (Nans) it is highly recomended to manually specify column type to float.
+Note: if data file contains integer data with empty positions (Nans) it is highly recommended to manually specify column type to float.